 How To Make Healthy Roasted Butternut Squash Puree

-To make roasted butternut squash puree start by preheating your oven.
+To make roasted butternut squash puree, start by preheating your oven.
 While the oven is preheating, line a baking sheet with parchment paper, then wash and cut the butternut squash.
 Once the oven is preheated, place the butternut squash face down on the baking sheet and roast until tender and fragrant.
 Allow the squash to cool, then scoop the flesh and place it in a food blender.
-Blend until smooth, then place the puree in a sieve positioned over a bowl to let it drain all of the excess liquid.
+Blend until smooth, then place the puree in a sieve over a bowl to let it drain all the excess liquid.
 Once all excess liquid has been removed, serve as desired.

 What to Serve/Pair with Your Butternut Squash Puree